AdobeDocs/dynamic-media-classic.en/help/using/quick-start-swatch-sets.md

 ## 6. Link a Swatch Set to a Web page

-Adobe Dynamic Media Classic creates URL calls for Swatch Sets, and activates them after you publish.
+Adobe Dynamic Media Classic creates URL calls for Swatch Sets and activates them after you publish.
 You can copy these URLs from the Preview page.

 Select the Swatch Set, and then select the Preview button.
 The Preview page opens.
 Select a Swatch Set Viewer Preset and select the Copy URL button.
 See [Link Swatch Sets to Web pages](linking-swatch-set-web-page.md#linking-a-swatch-set-to-a-web-page).